alexpcheng/bisulfite_cfDNA/README.md

 ## Genomic abundance of pathogens
 ```
 # modify the config file with file names and locations of the previously mentioned software.
-#make sure the BLASTDB variable is in your path and points to your NCBI blastDB.
+#make sure the BLASTDB variable is in your path and points to your NCBI blast database.
 cd bisulfite_cfDNA/GRAMMy/
 source activate [conda environment]
 #prepare GRAMMy and BLAST databases